dvho/balloons/README.md

 _________________________

 #### Notes
-This game is much more difficult when played using a trackpad vs a mouse or on a touchscreen device.
+This game is much more difficult when played using a trackpad vs. a mouse or touchscreen device.
+Zoom out to help increase vertical range.
 _________________________

 #### License